Aleks-Ry/cheatcode/README.md

 4. Input validation techniques
 5. Path normalization and canonicalization
 6. Exception handling in path processing
+7. ESAPI security features
+8. Regex-based validation approaches
+9. File API security considerations

 ## Security Considerations

-The insecure implementations in this project are intentionally vulnerable and should never be used in production code.
+The vulnerable implementations in this project are intentionally vulnerable and should never be used in production code.
 They serve only as examples of common mistakes and vulnerabilities.

 ## Dependencies

 - Java 11 or higher
 - JUnit 5
 - Mockito (for testing)
+- OWASP ESAPI (for secure implementations)

 ## License